cole-h06/verity-research/README.md

 # The Problem

 Sources frequently copy each other, causing incorrect claims to propagate across the web.
 Simple majority voting fails because agreement does not imply independence.
-Verity models the relationship between sources and claims as a graph structure and uses recursive analysis to estimate the quality, or credibility of every source and the confidence of every claim it asserts.
+Verity models the relationship between sources and claims as a graph structure and uses recursive analysis to estimate credibility of every source and the confidence of every claim it asserts.

 # The Core Challenge